What is a multi-academy trust and how is governance structured?

 You can see a full list of our Members here.

-The Trustees of the Academy Trust are those people responsible for the carrying out of the business of the Trust, i.e. the running of the academies, though management responsibility will be delegated further still to a management board or leadership group made up of executive officers (such as the Executive Headteacher) and the headteachers of the academies.
-The Trustees are also the Directors of the Trust, given the Trust is a company, and will be under a fiduciary duty to act in the best interest of the Trust.
+The Board of Trustees are the people responsible for the carrying out of the business of the trust, i.e. the running of the academies, though management responsibility will be delegated further still to a management board or leadership group made up of executive officers (such as the Chief Executive Officer) and the headteachers of the academies.
+The Trustees are also directors of the trust, given the trust is a company, and will be under a fiduciary duty to act in the best interest of the trust.

 You can see a full list of our Trustees here.